ThomasLegleu/RoboND-Rover-Project/writeup_template.md

                 Rover.stuck_time += 1
                 print(Rover.stuck_time)

-       # if we are stuck and not going over 0.2 vel, every 25 frames rotate the rover
+       # if we are stuck and not going over 0.2 vel, every 25 frames rotate the rover, Got some insight from Changkun on where to put           this in the tree and to use vel and stuck.time for triggering a new behavior
        if Rover.vel < 0.2 and Rover.stuck_time % 25 == 0:
                  Rover.throttle = 0
                  # Release the brake to allow turning